 I am Honorary Professor of Philosophy at the University of Kent and Editor-in-Chief of Ethical Theory and Moral Practice.
-I am also:
+Further positions include:

 Current Projects: